Mounika-Vannawada/osa-app/README.md

 [Download](https://www.python.org/downloads/) the appropriate installer for your operating system and run it on your machine.

+Install Node.js and npm as follows

+[Download](https://nodejs.org/en/) the appropriate installer for your operating system and run it on your machine.

 ##### Creating and Activating Virtual Environment

 ```